albertunn/DataEng_FB-W/README.md

 Then run dbt commands directly inside the container: *dbt run*.
 Directly from the host (without entering the container): *docker exec -it dbt dbt run*.

+To start an interactive SQL session, run: *docker exec -it clickhouse-server clickhouse-client*.